 The Comptroller's office uses the data to help us estimate revenue, to answer requests from the legislature and the public about taxable sales by industry, and to provide taxpayers specific information about changes in the tax laws that might affect a particular industry.NAICS codes are online at the U.S. Census Bureau's Web site.
 In the “enter keyword” box for the 2007 NAICS search, enter the word or words that best describe your business, and click on “2007 NAICS Search.”
 The search will return the classification choices for you to select the best match for your business.
 (Updated 08/26/08)

 - 9. What does an entity file if it is ending its existence or no longer has nexus?

-- An entity ending its existence that is not part of a combined group must file its annual report for the current privilege period, a final report, and the appropriate information report - a Public Information Report (05-102) for corporations, LLCs and financial institutions or an Ownership Information Report (05-167) for other entities.
-If the entity is a member of a combined group, see FAQ #21 under Combined Reporting.
-(Updated 09/21/09)
+- An entity ending its existence that is not part of a combined group must file its annual report for the current privilege period, a final report, and the appropriate information report.
+See FAQ #22 under this section to determine if you should file a Public Information Report (05-102) or an Ownership Information Report (05-167).

 - 10. What accounting period ending date was used for filing the initial franchise tax report?

 - Taxable entities that became subject to the franchise tax before October 4, 2009 were required to file an initial franchise tax report that used the last accounting period end date for federal purposes that was at least 60 days before the original due date of the initial report.
 An initial report was due one year and 89 days after the entity was organized in Texas or the date a non-Texas entity began doing business in Texas.
 Some reporting requirements for filing a taxable entity's first franchise tax report have changed.
 See FAQ #27 for reporting, due date, accounting, and privilege period information for taxable entities that became subject to the franchise tax on or after October 4, 2009.
 (Updated 01/03/12)